Use cfpm to Reduce Attack Surface and Footprint

 Gotchas

-- Package updates may require ColdFusion restart
+- Package updates require restart: Package updates may require ColdFusion restart

 References